simplepry-s/weather-app/README.md

-AIR QUANTITY AND WEATHER
+AIR QUALITY AND WEATHER
-FROM YOUR LOATION
+FROM YOUR LOCATION

 GET YOUR API HERE https://www.airvisual.com/dashboard/api AND CHANGE IN \src\config\index.js